encode/django-rest-framework/docs/api-guide/serializers.md

 ---

+#MongoengineModelSerializer
+The `MongoengineModelSerializer` class is extension of `ModelSerializer` class.
+Supports Mongoengine Documents serialization instead of Django Models.

+By default the serializer will include a id field which corresponds MongoDB's ObjectID.
+##Referenced and Embedded Fields
+Mongoengine Model Serializer uses ReferenceFields to embed or reference Documents.

+    class CommentSerializer(MongoEngineModelSerializer):
+        class Meta:
+            model = Comment
+            depth = 2
+            related_model_validations = {'owner': User, 'post': Post}
+            exclude = ('isApproved',)

+Referencing or embedding is done regarding serializer's `depth` attribute.

+##Object Level Validation
+Object level validation can be automated by adding `related_model_validations = {'key': value}` , field as key and model as value.

+---
+**Note**: You can use all Model Serializer features such as `validate_<fieldname>` and `transform_<fieldname>` to override or extend Mongoengine Model Serializer subclasses.

+For **installation** and full **documentation**, see [3rd Party Libraries and Extensions].

+---

 # Advanced serializer usage

 You can create customized subclasses of `ModelSerializer` or `HyperlinkedModelSerializer` that use a different set of default fields.